 On the other hand, almost every warehouse in any industry can benefit from applying some basic slotting strategies and best practices.
 This article outlines a slotting analysis that any warehouse can do to gain many of the benefits without acquiring a sophisticated slotting system.

 Here are a few of the many benefits to effective slotting:

-- Improve storage capacity – By right sizing pick slots based on product cube and sales velocity, you can improve space utilization which often delays the need for expansion or a warehouse move.
+- Improve storage capacity – By correctly sizing pick slots based on product cube and sales velocity, you can improve space utilization which often delays the need for expansion or a warehouse move.

 - Unit sales: From the item master file, analyze unit sales velocity.
 Sequence the report by product, showing unit sales highest to lowest; or

-- Frequency of ordering: Develop report as above so it can be sorted by highest item sales to slowest selling and show the number of orders the product appeared on.
-This will give you an idea of the number of trips to pick product.
+- Frequency of ordering: Develop a report as above so it can be sorted by highest item sales to slowest selling and show the number of orders the product appeared on.
+This will give you an idea of the number of trips to that pick slot for that item.

 For each SKU, calculate what percent of the total unit sales each item makes up.
-Once you have done this, create a cumulative percent of sales column.
+Once you have done this, create a cumulative percent of the sales column.
 This column is a cumulative running total that will show you how many SKUs make up each 10% of sales.
-For most companies the 80/20 rule is still holds true -- meaning 80% of the sales come from 20% of the SKUs.
-These 20% of SKUs should be the primary location focus in any warehouse.
+For most companies, the 80/20 rule still holds true -- meaning 80% of the sales come from 20% of the SKUs.
+This 20% of SKUs should be the primary focus in any warehouse.